 But it also has a built in circuit breaker switch.
 With this newer one, you can shut off the entire outlet panel to prevent parasitic draw on the batteries.

-Important Note: DO NOT use those cheap dollar store USB plugs or even USB plugs that you find in big box stores, gift shops or even fuel stations.
-They don’t provide enough amperage for charging our devices.
+Important Note: DO NOT use cheap dollar store USB plugs or even USB plugs that you find in big box stores, gift shops or even fuel stations.
+They don’t provide enough amperage for charging your devices.

 We purchased and installed a 12 volt receptacle under the aft dinette seat to power our WeBoost cell booster and hotspots.
 The receptacle has a cigarette lighter port and dual USB ports.
 It’s powered directly from our View’s house batteries.

 The light strip over the dinette is great aesthetically but sometimes it is too bright.
 We wanted a way to dim it for ambiance and/or to use less energy.